• About

 This section should only be used to convey relevant information not addressed elsewhere in your application.
 This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.

-This question only needs to be addressed if there are gaps in your employment or some other element of your candidacy for which providing some background or context would be helpful.
-Some other examples would be if your transcript resembles Swiss cheese, with holes or bad grades scattered throughout, or if you don’t feel you have the typical quantitative caliber or sufficient experience.
+This question needs to be addressed only if there are gaps in your employment or some other element of your candidacy for which providing some background or context would be helpful.
+Some other examples would be if your transcript resembles Swiss cheese, with holes or bad grades scattered throughout, or if you don’t feel you have the necessary quantitative caliber or sufficient experience.
 Avoid making this essay “flowery” or overly descriptive; just focus on the facts, offer your explanation(s)—not excuses—and describe any actions you took to mitigate the issue.
+There is a separate question about recommender choice, so that does not need to be included here.
 This essay does not even need to be an essay at all; it should be kept concise and used judiciously.

 Supplemental Information